ruchisahota/gaia/v1/doc/documentation.md

 #### `enforcerID (string)`

-EnforcerID is the ID of the enforcer associated with the processing unit
+EnforcerID is the ID of the enforcer associated with the processing unit.

 | Characteristics | Value  |
 | -               | -:     |